BrightnessTools/Brightify/README.md

 ## 📥 Input & 📤 Output

 - **Input**: MCPL file with particle data (position, direction, energy, etc.), along with 6 other parameters defined by the user: type of the surface (flat, curved), type of the particle (neutron, proton, etc), number of scan points, position window size, direction window size and energy range.
+For creating MCPL files, you are invited to follow the instructions on the [`official MCPL webpage`](https://mctools.github.io/mcpl/hooks/).
 - **Output**: Brightness map with optimal position and direction for neutron guide placement.
 A flowchart is available in the paper published on Brightify.
 You can find the details in the citation section.